habedi/mosaic-art-maker/README.md

 most similar image from a given set of images (referred to as the tile images or simply tiles).

 The implementation uses the [Stable Diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion) model available from [KerasCV](https://github.com/keras-team/keras-cv) submodule of [Keras](https://keras.io/) to create the tiles.
-It allows limitess creativity by making it possible to create mosaic arts of the same image using totally different tiles created by changing the model's parameters and using different text prompts.
+It allows limitless creativity by creating mosaic art of the same image using different tiles created by changing the model's parameters and using different text prompts.

-In the examples below, each row shows an (original) image and two the mosaic art images created from it.
+In the examples below, each row shows an (original) image and two mosaic art images created from it.
 The left-most image is the original image, and the middle image is the mosaic art created using 2,500 tiles, and the right-most image is the mosaic art created using 90,000 tiles.